kestra-io/docs/content/docs/15.how-to-guides/google-spreadsheets.md

 2. Create a new Google Spreadsheet.
 3. Navigate to the `File` menu on the top, and select `Import` option.
 4. Navigate to the `Upload` tab, and click on the `Browse` button.
-5. Select the recently created `orders.csv` file, and click on `Open` button at the buttom of the popup.
+5. Select the recently created `orders.csv` file, and click on `Open` button at the bottom of the popup.
 6. On the `Import file` popup, choose the import location as `Replace spreadsheet` and separator type as `Detect automatically`.
 In this case, it does not matter whether you check or uncheck the box `Convert text to numbers, dates, and formulas`.
 Click on `Import data` button.
 7. The contents of the file will be populated in the spreadsheet.
 8. You can put an appropriate title to the spreadsheet, and name the sheet containing the order records as `orders`.